-We spent a cold January weekend diving in the warm water of Homestead Crater in Midway, UT, in order to complete our PADI open water diver certifications.
-This review lists the pros & cons of diving Utah’s Homestead Crater, so you can decide if this scuba location is for you.
+We spent a cold January weekend scuba diving in the warm water of Homestead Crater in Midway, UT, in order to complete our PADI open water diver certifications.
+This review lists the pros and cons of diving Homestead Crater in Midway, Utah, so you can decide if this PADI dive certification scuba location is for you.
 Or maybe you’d like to just go for a dip!

 - It’s convenient & inexpensive.
 Homestead Crater is just a cheap flight or road trip away from many U.S. locations.
 And it is way less expensive than a boat dive at a tropical local.
 Plus, there is a reasonably priced dive shop for rental gear, as well as on-site lodging and dining at the Homestead Resort.